-- a the financial report of Lion Energy Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2014 and of its performance for the year ended on that date; - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b the financial report also complies with International Financial Reporting Standards as disclosed in the notes to the financial statements.
+- а Act 2001, including: - i June 2014 and of its performance for the year ended on that date; - Regulations 2001; and - b disclosed in the notes to the financial statements.

 Report on the remuneration report

 We have audited the remuneration report included in pages 8 to 11 of the directors' report for the year ended 30 June 2014.
 The Directors of the Company are responsible for the preparation and presentation of the remuneration report in accordance with section 300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the remuneration report, based on our audit conducted in accordance with Australian Auditing Standards.